RetroPie/RetroPie-Docs/docs/Genesis-Megadrive.md

 ### Switching Emulation Station to the Genesis logo:

 If you are from the United States it is likely that you had the Sega Genesis rather than the Sega Megadrive.
-If you want EmulationStation to show the genesis graphics instead of megadrive then you should create a file `/opt/retropie/configs/all/platforms.cfg` with the contents.
-Note this requires at least v4.1.4 of the RetroPie-Setup script.
+If you want EmulationStation to show the genesis graphics instead of megadrive then you should create a file `/opt/retropie/configs/all/platforms.cfg` with the following contents (note this requires at least v4.1.6 of the RetroPie-Setup script).

 ```
 megadrive_theme="genesis"
+megadrive_platform="genesis"
 ```

 Once this is done, please update any of the currently installed megadrive emulators from RetroPie-Setup and Emulation Station will now use the Genesis logo.
+Scraping from within Emulation Station should also return Megadrive artwork.